-Even though data is shared between TrackAbout systems, each system maintains a separate database with all the TrackAbout features and benefits associated with it.
+Even though data is shared between TrackAbout asset management systems, each system maintains a separate database with all the TrackAbout features and benefits associated with it.
 Only the asset’s current properties are shared.
 The movement history and other information about the asset’s activities are kept private and are not shared.
 You do not have visibility into your partner’s business, and vice versa.

 Functions and Features

 - Individual TrackAbout systems linked with a one-time set-up

 - Easily link with multiple partners who also use TrackAbout

 - A “sender” partner scans assets for exchanges and pushes information into the system of the “receiver” partner

 - Requires receiving partner to map information from the sending partner’s TrackAbout system